 - Any individual making application to the Frank Phillips College Vocational Nursing Program must have completed high school or have a General Education Development Test Certificate (GED).
 An official transcript/copy of certificate must be on file in the Office of Admission and Records. - 2.
 Students must meet all the requirements for entrance to the college including taking the college entrance exam and achieve the minimum score set by the college. - 3.
 An official transcript from all colleges attended must be on file in Office of Admission and Records and a copy of all transcripts on file in the Nursing Department. - 4.
 The Texas Board of Nursing now requires students to be Board approved before entering a Nursing program.
-Therefore, FPC nursing program will require all students to undergo their DPS/FBI criminal fingerprint background check during the Spring/Summer, so results can be obtained before August 1st. - All Applicants must take the HESI nursing entrance test and achieve the acceptable scores.

-- 6. Two letters of reference must be submitted.
+Therefore, FPC nursing program will require all students to undergo their DPS/FBI criminal fingerprint background check during the Spring/Summer, so results can be obtained before October 1st. - 5.
+All Applicants must take the HESI nursing entrance test and achieve the acceptable scores. - 6.
+Two letters of reference must be submitted.
 Reference letters should not be from friends or relatives and should not be hand delivered.
 One letter from a former teacher (college or high school) and the second letter from a former employer or coworker. - 7.
 Upon acceptance applicants shall present evidence of being in good physical and mental health and show proof of a physical examination, dated not more than three months prior to acceptance.
 (See page 6 of the Nursing Application) - 8.
-Required immunizations must be completed and submitted to the Borger campus nursing office by August 1st except for a TB test and a flu vaccination, which must be obtained at least 30 days prior to the first clinical day. - 9.
+Required immunizations must be completed and submitted to the Borger campus nursing office by October 1st. - 9.
 WECM courses with equivalent or greater clock hours may be transferred to Frank Phillips College Nursing Program if a minimum grade of C was obtained. - 10.
 Five (5) prerequisite courses will be required before acceptance into the Nursing portion of the course.
-These include: - Elementary Nutrition - General Psychology - Medical Terminology - Anatomy and Physiology I - Anatomy and Physiology II - 11.
-Transfer students will be considered for acceptance to the Frank Phillips College Nursing Program.
+These include: - Elementary Nutrition - General Psychology - Medical Terminology - Anatomy and Physiology I - Anatomy and Physiology II

+11. Transfer students will be considered for acceptance to the Frank Phillips College Nursing Program.
 All courses to be accepted must have a minimum grade of C. The transfer courses must have equivalent or greater clock hours and content compared to FPC course.
-In addition, the student may be asked to pass an exam and/or practicum for each course being transferred.
+In addition, the student will be expected to take HESI exams for each course being transferred.